 My mother's Father

-married.
+subsequently married.
 They moved to Detroit - where I was born.
-Lena's mother was
+Lena's

-an old harridan of a mother-in-law who made life miserable for the couple.
+mother was an old harridan of a mother-in-law who made life miserable

-She was always interfering and criticizing and generally raising hell.
+for the couple.
+She was always interfering and criticizing and generally

-go with your mother - or you go with me!"
-Lena chose to go with
+- either you go with your mother - or you go with me!"
+Lena chose

-her mother - so eventually she and Daddy got a divorce.
-Lena go a job
+to go with her mother - so eventually she and Daddy got a divorce.
+Lena

-as a dental assistant and, since she was working, her mother took me
+go a job as a dental assistant and, since she was working, her mother

-back to Dover.
+took me back to Detroit.
 Daddy was not happy with this situation.
-He returned
+He